frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

     <!-- Dots will be generated here -->
   </div>
 </div>

+In this section, you were introduced to the `Derived` feature.
+This feature is extremely powerful and can be used to import parts from one part studio into another to enable references for modeling.
+However, you must be careful to not overuse this function as it can significantly slow down your part studios.

 At this point, you should be feeling more and more comfortable with Onshape modeling and using Featurescripts.
 Always make sure to clean up your feature tree while working to keep it organized and easy to use.
 You can learn about feature tree organization on the [Feature Tree Best Practices](/best-practices/feature-tree-setup/) page.